-If you're planning on using internet sources, such as social media, websites, forums, chatrooms, online games, and LISTSERVs, you'll want to know if the source is public or private.
-You'll also need to be aware if your research is active or passive.
-Regardless, it's important to make sure that the research you're planning on doing is allowed by the site's Terms of Service, Policies, or Terms of Access (see Getting Site Permission).
+When planning on using internet sources, such as social media, websites, forums, chatrooms, online games, and LISTSERVs, you'll want to know if the source is public or private and if your research is active or passive.
+It's also important to make sure your research is allowed by the site's Terms of Service, Policies, or Terms of Access (see Getting Site Permission).
+Review SOP Special Topic XXX.
+Use of Social Media and other Internet Resources for in-depth guidance on online research.